Barney's World: Development

 Originally in October 2015, a revival of Barney & Friends was announced to premiere in 2017, but it did not come to fruition.
 However, during Mattel's 2021 Virtual Analyst Day Presentation, Barney was included to be a "new series in development" by Mattel Television.
 On February 13, 2023, Mattel announced that it would relaunch the Barney franchise with an animated series set to debut in 2024.
 Announced to be a collaboration between Mattel Television and Corus Entertainment’s Nelvana, Fred Soulie and Christopher Keenan for Mattel Television and Colin Bohm, Doug Murphy and Pam Westman for Nelvana were revealed to be the show's executive producers.
 The relaunch is set to introduce audiences to the world of Barney through music-filled adventures centered on love, community, and encouragement.

 The title of the series, Barney's World, was officially revealed on May 9, 2023.
 On September 4, 2024, it was announced that Michelle Mendelovitz and Josh Silverman would executive produce the series on behalf of Mattel and while Doug Murphy and Pam Westman remained as executive producers on behalf of Nelvana, Athena Georgaklis and Mellany Welsh were also added on behalf of the latter company.
-Ten more episodes are set to be ordered in mid-2025 to complete the first season.

 Animation for the series is done by Kickstart Animation in Vancouver and Digital Dimension Entertainment Group in Quebec, while pre-production and storyboarding is done at Nelvana.